andyfaff/scipy/PEP/1-Optimizer.md

            * would like to access solver state
                * e.g., current value of f(x)
                * e.g., for coding gradients
-           * there is no separation of concerns between function and minimizer, e.g. the minimizer is carrying out numerical gradient calculations.
-The correct place for grad computation belongs with the function, not the minimizer.
-           * if the user doesn't provide a gradient function the minimizers currently use the same absolute step size for numerical differentiation for the duration of the minimization.
-However, the fd-step size should be relative to parameter value as it changes.
-Not easy to fix this in current implementation without placing the onus on the user to write their own grad function, this is the job of the library.
-             The new Function object will offer more options for numerical differentiation (absolute step, relative step, 2-point/3-point/complex step, bounds).
-Of course, the user can still provide their own gradient implementation if preferred.

          * can't access solver state or hyper parameters, and change on fly
               * e.g. gradient coding as example
               * e.g. change convergence tolerances as we're going